jina-ai/examples/flower-search/README.md

 Congratulations!
 Now you have an image search engine working at hand.
 We won't go into details of the Pods' YAML files because they are quite self explained.
 If you feel a bit lost when reading the YAML files, please check out the [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search#dive-into-the-pods).

 ## Add a Customized Executor
 Although we have an image search engine at hand, we still have dozens of methods to make it better.
-One common method is to rotate the images and also index all the rotated versions so that we can retrieve the similar images even when the query image is rotated.
+One common method is to flip the images and index the flipped versions as well as the original image.
+So that we can retrieve the similar images even when the query image is flipped.

-We starts with add a new Pod with the name of `rotator`, to the Flow.
+We starts with add a new Pod with the name of `flipper`, to the Flow.

 <table style="margin-left:auto;margin-right:auto;">
 <tr>